hubsienda/qfun/content/faqs/qoobix-faqs.md

 ## What is the best way to use QOOBIX?

-The best use of QOOBIX is as a structured decision-support tool.
-It helps organise commercial thinking, identify possible priorities, and create practical next steps, but it must be combined with verification and real-world business judgement.
+The best way to use QOOBIX is as a structured decision-support environment.